vishvAsa/kAvyam/laxyam/gadyam/shrI-vaiShNava-kRtam/rAmAnujaH/periya-vAchchAn-piLLai_en.md

 (a) on ad,(hm

-oldige one ofw soft br bind of love) sont planets all
+oldige one ofw soft br bind of love) sont planets a॥

 92